-In addition, the IRS state, “it will now look at only one year of future income for offers paid in five or fewer months, down from four years; and two years of future income for offers paid in six to 24 months, down from five years.”
+In addition, the IRS state, “it’ll now look at only 1 year of future income for offers paid in 5 or lesser months, down from 4 years; and 2 years of future income for offers paid in six to 24 months, down from 5 years.”
 This could mean that should you have lost your job and face leaving town to start anew the IRS won’t just assume you’ll be on your feet again very quickly.

 Short Term Pain